Here are some of the questions applicants ask most often about our general surgery residency at Marshall University.

 In addition, all residents are required to complete at least one research project and submit it for presentation and publication prior to the completion of the program.

-Answer: At Marshall Surgery, you will learn and be trained to be an accomplished and skilled general surgeon.
-If desired, trainees are encouraged to pursue a subspecialty field of their choice.
-In fact, a large percentage of our graduating chief residents further their training in fellowships following graduation from our Program.
-In the last few years, 100% of our chief residents who opted to pursue fellowship have matched into excellent programs.
-Although our program trains residents to be general surgeons, our trainees are also exposed to critical and burn care as well as breast, plastic, pediatric, and vascular surgery.
+Answer: At Marshall Surgery, you will learn to be an accomplished and skilled general surgeon.
+If desired, trainees are encouraged to pursue a sub-specialty field of their choice.
+Some graduating chief residents from our sister program opt to further their training in a fellowship program.
+Although our program trains residents to be rural general surgeons, trainees will also be exposed to breast, plastics, burn care, pediatrics, and vascular surgery.

-Answer: We are centrally located in the city of Huntington, West Virginia, nearby Marshall University between two of our three rotating hospital sites.
-Our proximity to a revitalized downtown and campus area, our residents enjoy many of the local restaurants and microbreweries, museums, concerts, hiking and biking trails, and outdoor festivals.
-We are within walking distance of Huntington’s largest park (Ritter Park) where the community congregate for a variety of outdoor activities including biking, running, or walking.
-The centrally located Ritter Dog Park is a frequent site for pets and their families to enjoy.
+Answer: We are centrally located in the city of Huntington, West Virginia, between two of our three rotating hospitals.
+This gives our residents a chance to enjoy many of the local restaurants, movie theaters and nightlife.
+We are within walking distance of our city's largest park, Ritter Park, where many of our town’s citizens congregate for a variety of outdoor activities or just to read a book.
+Biking, walking, tennis and frisbee are just some of the outdoor activities that take place in our park.
+We are also pet friendly and have a wonderful dog park for any fur babies as well.
 If you enjoy being outdoors, Huntington is the place to be!
-Not only is our small town a wonderful place to live but there are state parks, lakes, white water rafting, as well as hiking and ski trails to enjoy within a short drive in our “Almost Heaven” state!
-College football fans will enjoy game day celebrations including tailgating with friends to watching the Herd bring home a victory!
-“WE ARE….
-MARSHALL!”
+Not only is our small town a wonderful place to live but our state is beautiful!
+We have many state parks, white water rafting, and five ski resorts.
+If you are a college football fan, you are in luck!
+From tailgating with friends to watching the games “WE ARE MARSHALL!”